 The machine, smaller than a pack of cigarettes, is definitely expensive to visualize, design and manufacture because it is so small but so accurate.
 Hats off to those manufacture such marvels and to the people who pay for their distribution.

 However, we are not here today to talk about machines.
 We are here to expound on the people who populate the city of Boston.
-Because of the Marathon tragedy, we all have a general idea of how noble Bostonians can be.

 "Boston Strong" and "first responders" are now key words in our lexicon.
 But Boston people are also kind, generous and helpful.